Direxion Daily 20 Year Plus Treasury Bull 3x Shares Target of Unusually Large Options Trading (NYSEARCA:TMF)

-Direxion Daily 20 Year Plus Treasury Bull 3x Shares (NYSEARCA:TMF – Get Free Report) was the target of unusually large options trading activity on Friday.
-Stock traders bought 74,393 put options on the company.
-This is an increase of 367% compared to the typical daily volume of 15,929 put options.
+Direxion Daily 20 Year Plus Treasury Bull 3x Shares (NYSEARCA:TMF – Get Free Report) saw unusually large options trading on Tuesday.
+Stock investors purchased 25,050 call options on the company.
+This represents an increase of approximately 42% compared to the average daily volume of 17,650 call options.

-Institutional Trading of Direxion Daily 20 Year Plus Treasury Bull 3x Shares

-Several hedge funds and other institutional investors have recently made changes to their positions in the company.
-ORG Partners LLC lifted its holdings in Direxion Daily 20 Year Plus Treasury Bull 3x Shares by 5.5% in the third quarter.
-ORG Partners LLC now owns 268,365 shares of the company’s stock valued at $1,294,000 after buying an additional 13,928 shares during the period.
-Barclays PLC boosted its position in shares of Direxion Daily 20 Year Plus Treasury Bull 3x Shares by 6.4% during the 3rd quarter.
-Barclays PLC now owns 213,254 shares of the company’s stock valued at $1,028,000 after purchasing an additional 12,914 shares in the last quarter.
-LifeGuide Financial Advisors LLC grew its stake in Direxion Daily 20 Year Plus Treasury Bull 3x Shares by 25.7% during the third quarter.
-LifeGuide Financial Advisors LLC now owns 191,449 shares of the company’s stock worth $923,000 after purchasing an additional 39,154 shares during the period.
-XR Securities LLC acquired a new position in Direxion Daily 20 Year Plus Treasury Bull 3x Shares in the fourth quarter valued at approximately $5,988,000.
-Finally, Rathbones Group PLC bought a new position in shares of Direxion Daily 20 Year Plus Treasury Bull 3x Shares during the 3rd quarter worth approximately $255,000.

 Direxion Daily 20 Year Plus Treasury Bull 3x Shares Price Performance